-- A. Decks no more than twelve (12) inches above the average level of the adjoining ground shall meet the setback and size requirements for accessory structures as provided in Chapter 18.32.020 - B. Deck or over twelve (12) inches high but less than thirty (30) inches in height are subject to the following conditions: - 1.
-Provide a minimum setback of at least ten (10) feet from any side or rear property line. - 2.
-Conform to the required front setback as established by the zoning district in which they are located. - C. Attached decks and balconies over thirty (30) inches in height shall be subject to administrative site development review approval in accordance with Chapter 18.72, and are subject to the following conditions: - 1.
-Conform to the required front setback for the main structure as established by the zoning district in which they are located - 2.
-Provide a minimum setback of at least fifteen (15) feet from any side or rear lot line. - 3.
-Where the end section of the deck or balcony directly overlooks an adjoining side yard, a solid end wall or obscure screen may be required.
+- A. Decks and balconies no more than eighteen twelve (128) inches above the average level of the adjoining ground and one hundred and twenty (120) square feet in area may encroach into any required setback.shall meet the setback and size requirements for accessory structures as provided in Chapter 18.32.020 - B. A dDeck or a balcony\over eighteen-twelve (128) inches high or one hundred and twenty (120) square feet in area shall be located within the area of the lot allowed for principal dwellings by the zoning ordinance and must conform to the required front, rear and side yard setbacks of the zoning district in which they are located but less than thirty (30) inches in height are subject to the following conditions:- - 1.
+Provide a minimum setback of at least ten (10) feet from any side or rear property line. - 1.2.
+Conform to the required front setback as established by the zoning district in which they are located. - C. Attached decks and balconies over four-thirety (304) feet-inches in height shall be subject to administrative site development review approval in accordance with Chapter 18.72, and are subject to the following conditions: - Conform to the required front setback for the main structure as established by the zoning district in which they are located - Providerequired to provide a minimum setback of at least fifteen (15) feet from any side or rear property lot line. - 3.
+Where the end section of the deck or balcony directly overlooks an adjoining side yard to the side, a solid end wall or obscure screen may be required.